seqwell/LongPlex/README.md

     └── samplesheet.csv
 ```
 The pipeline can be run using the scripts in the nextflow.sh script, run as `bash nextflow.sh`.
 The required inputs are *samplesheet* and *outdir*.
-If you have download this repo, go can do a quick test run using the *nextflow.sh* code as below.
+If you have downloaded this repo, you can run a quick test by using the *nextflow.sh* code as shown below.

 ```
 #!/bin/bash